 These migration disasters discourage even dissatisfied marketers from wanting to make a much-needed ESP change.

 Super Senders need to be able to get set up efficiently with the technology they need in order to do their job.
 That’s where the rubber meets the road.
 That’s what we tell ourselves every day, why I get up in the morning fired up and ready to get to work.
-It’s the problem that’s plaguing so many Super Senders, and it’s one we’ve figured out a way to solve — by bringing our ESP’s technology to your data rather than the other way around.
-Every other ESP was essentially built with the entire market in mind.
+It’s the problem that’s plaguing so many Super Senders, and it’s one we’ve figured out a way to solve — by bringing our customer engagement platform’s technology to your data rather than the other way around.
+Every ESP was essentially built with the entire market in mind.
 But you know Super Senders have unique needs.
 So do we.
 And we’re the only ones that exist specifically to meet them.

 Service that Super Senders deserve